jvde-github/AIS-catcher/README.md

 # AIS-catcher - A multi-platform AIS receiver
-This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles (including the ShipXplorer AIS dongle), AirSpy (Mini/R2/HF+), HackRF, SDRPlay (RSP1/RSP1A/RSPDX for now), SoapySDR, input from file as well as from ZMQ and TCP servers (RTL-TCP/SpyServer).
-Output is send in the form of NMEA messages to either screen or broadcasted over UDP.
+This package adds the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles (including the ShipXplorer AIS dongle), AirSpy (Mini/R2/HF+), HackRF, SDRPlay (RSP1/RSP1A/RSPDX for now), SoapySDR, input from file as well as from ZMQ and TCP servers (RTL-TCP/SpyServer).
+Output is send in the form of NMEA messages to either screen or broadcast over UDP.
 The program provides the option to read and decode the raw discriminator output of a VHF receiver as well.

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/containership.jpg)